Glubs9/Stutter/README.md

 # Stutter
 A bad lisp dialect without any of the features that makes lisp good or fun
 (the name comes from my mom suggesting that a stutter is a bad lisp which although incorrect, is very fun)
+(note: I am gonna update this on my own computer and completely forget to on github, email me jonte.fry@gmail.com if you really desparately want an update)

 # Motivation
 I was learning scheme and thought that the basic syntax was easy enough to be able to replicate for fun.